Allan122/PRODIGY_DS_05/README.md

 2. **Exploratory Data Analysis (EDA):**
    - Visualize distributions of road conditions, weather conditions, and time of day.
    - Identify correlations and patterns in the data.
-   - Determine accident hotspots based on geographical information if available.

 3. **Visualization:**
-   - Create visualizations such as histograms, bar plots, scatter plots, and heatmaps to represent the data.
+   - Create visualizations such as bar plots and scatter plots to represent the data.
-   - Generate maps to visualize accident locations and hotspots.

 4. **Insights and Recommendations:**
    - Analyze the findings from EDA and visualizations.